Return to Practice

 As part of a large School, we’ll help you to enjoy an academically rich and fulfilling experience throughout your time at Bangor University.
 Some of the key features of our programme:

 - Health Education and Improvement Wales (HEIW) provide a full NHS bursary, including tuition fees and a non-repayable bursary.
-The bursary of £1,000 will be available to each student, this amount should be paid in three equal instalments direct to your bank.
-Payments are usually made at the beginning, the middle and following completion of the course.
+The non-means tested bursary of £3,000 will be available to each student, and will be paid in monthly instalments during the course.

 - The Return to Practice Programme would suit adult, paediatric, learning disability and mental health nurses whose Nursing and Midwifery Council (NMC) registration has lapsed, or those who have not been able to meet their professional body revalidation requirements to re-register.